apache/jena-site/README.md

-= Apache Jena website
+# Apache Jena website

-The `asf-site` branch is only used for storing the generated static website.
+The `asf-staging` branch is only used for storing the generated static website for previewing proposed changes to the website.

-From this branch, the Jena website is being served.
+The preview site is at https://jena.staged.apache.org

-The javadoc is on a separate branch `javadoc`.
+The javadoc is stored on a separate branch `javadoc` but is also included into the staging site.

-When submitting patches, apply them to the master branch instead of the asf-site branch.
+When submitting patches, apply them to the `main` branch instead of the asf-site branch.
+Any PR based on a branch off of `main` will automatically be built and staged here.